NFL, Super Bowl betting trends: Are bookmakers winning or losing?Commercial Content | 21+ | T&Cs Apply

 Nevada Bookies In NFL Decline, but Super Bowl Bets at Record High Despite Viewership Plummet

-A sharp decline in NFL ratings over recent years appears to be taking its toll on the betting industry, with Las Vegas taking a significant cut in winnings despite record Super Bowl betting figures.
+A sharp decline in NFL ratings over recent years appears to be taking its toll on the betting industry, with Las Vegas taking a significant cut in winnings despite record Super Bowl betting figures for bets on football.

 Quarter-back and activist Colin Kaepernick remains without an NFL team, but his protest against the national anthem and the debate it sparked is thought to have impacted the fall in ratings.

 CBS Sports chairman Sean McManus said in 2017 that research conducted by the broadcaster found the protests encouraged by Kaepernick played a factor in the drop.
 Average television viewership for the 2016 NFL season dropped 8% from the previous campaign, and it continued along a similar trajectory in 2017:

 The Super Bowl is the jewel in the NFL’s crown and one of the biggest betting events in the annual sports calendar, which has attracted a steadily increasing amount of bets since 2009.
 Gross wagers have only dropped once since then, in 2015, and Super Bowl betting reached an all-time high of $138.48 million in 2017, per Statista.

 That being said, the $5.93 million rise in wagers compared to 2016 was a drop of more than 60% on the previous improvement ($16.56 million, 2015-16).